efraimmgon/SublimeClojureSetup/README.md

-*NOTE: this is a fork of the original project, which has been updated to work with SUBLIME TEXT 3*
+*NOTE: this is a fork of the original project, which has been updated to work with SUBLIME TEXT 3 and clj deps.*

 SublimeClojureSetup
 ===================